lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 TensorFlow is available as a module.
 Check for the version.
 The `TF_CONFIG` environment variable can be set as a prefix to the command.
-Now, run the script on the Alpha partition simultaneously on both nodes:
+Now, run the script on the partition `alpha` simultaneously on both nodes:

 ```bash
 #!/bin/bash